crescent-network/crescent/docs/Tutorials/demo/budget_with_farming.md

 ### Step 7.
 (Custom Message) Send AdvanceEpoch for Reward Distribution

-To simulate reward distribution for this demo, enable a custom transaction message `AdvanceEpoch` when you build the binary `crescentd` with the `make install-testing` command.
+To simulate reward distribution for this demo, enable a custom transaction message `AdvanceEpoch` when you build the binary `squad` with the `make install-testing` command.

 When you send the `AdvanceEpoch` message to the network, it increases epoch by day 1.